No-frills Germanwings aims to woo more business travellers

-FRANKFURT Lufthansa AG's low-cost carrier Germanwings is aiming to woo more business travellers in its battle against cut-throat competition from Ryanair and easyJet.
+FRANKFURT Lufthansa AG's (LHAG.DE) low-cost carrier Germanwings is aiming to woo more business travellers in its battle against cut-throat competition from Ryanair (RYA.I) and easyJet (EZJ.L).

 Germanwings will from July 1 next year allow business customers to exclude options such as priority check-in, catering a la carte, a second piece of luggage and use of first-class lounges, aiming to appeal to the more frugal mood among many employers.